Child and Adolescent Services / West Haven Mental Health Clinic

 Annita Sawyer, Ph.D., Supervisor

 All of the clinical work done by the Child and Adolescent Service is supervised by an interdisciplinary treatment team comprised of faculty representing the disciplines of psychiatry, psychology, social work, and nursing.
-All secondary interns at this site attend a weekly treatment team meeting.
+All secondary fellows at this site attend a weekly treatment team meeting.
 They also have 90 minutes of individual supervision weekly with a licensed child psychologist who serves as a clinical consultant concerning the assessment and treatment of assigned cases.
-Individual supervision is tailored to match the previous experience of the intern.
-Crisis intervention, special clinical assignments, and consultation with other providers may be supervised across disciplines by faculty who work in the clinic.
+Individual supervision is tailored to match the fellow's previous experience.
+Fellows also have 60 minutes of group supervision weekly as part of their psychotherapy development project.
 Interdisciplinary huddles within the clinic are common in order to deal with immediate problems that occur in the treatment of children and adolescents.
+All supervisors have specialized training and expertise in clinical child and adolescent psychology.

 Seminar & Specialized Training

-This placement offers interns an opportunity to learn more about evidence-based practice with children and adolescents.
+This placement offers fellows an opportunity to learn more about evidence-based practice with children and adolescents.

-In addition to the Core Seminar, secondary interns participate in an applied seminar that focuses on the psychiatric assessment of children, adolescents, and young adults.
-During the summer, the seminar is used to orient interns to clinical work with children and adolescents in the local system of care.
-During the remainder of the year,didactic presentations by faculty with complementary reviews of clinical material presented by trainees are used to explore clinical issues frequently encountered in developmentally oriented assessment and treatment of younger clients.
+In addition to the Core Seminar, secondary fellows participate in an applied seminar that focuses on the psychiatric assessment of children, adolescents, and young adults.
+During the summer, the seminar is used to orient fellows to clinical work with children and adolescents in the local system of care.
+During the remainder of the year, didactic presentations by faculty with complementary reviews of clinical material presented by trainees are used to explore clinical issues frequently encountered in developmentally oriented assessment and treatment of younger clients.
+Participation in this seminar is a requirement for all fellows with a secondary placement on the Child and Adolescent Service.

 Applicants choosing the Child and Adolescent Service as a secondary site must have an interest in working with children and adolescents in an ambulatory setting.
 Previous experience working with children and adolescents in a clinical setting is desirable but not necessary.